34th Annual Louie Awards

 - April 26, 2023: Louie Award Gala & Winner Announcements

 This year, we have a brand new platform for submitting your cards.
 It’s called Award Force and the Louie Committee has been hard at work to make the process as smooth and easy as possible.
-Watch this video to get an overview of the new platform and entry process.Enter Here
+Watch this video to get an overview of the new platform and entry process.Entries are CLOSED but you can view your submitted entries here

 Why Enter the Louie Awards?